Contact 3-manifolds, holomorphic curves and intersection theory: The closed case

 \begin{cor} For generic $\omega$-compatible almost complex structures $J$ in a closed symplectic manifold $(M,\omega)$, every simple $J$-holomorphic curve $u$ satisfies $\ind(u) \ge 0$. \end{cor}

 Theorem~\ref{thm:generic} is a ``transversality'' result, i.e.~it follows from an infinite-dimensional version (the \emph{Sard-Smale theorem}) of the standard fact from differential topology that any two submanifolds intersect each other transversely after a generic perturbation.
 Occasionally, one also needs transversality results for non-generic data.
-Such results exist---they follow from the Riemann-Roch formula in certain fortunate situations---but their utility is typically limited to dimension~$4$ and genus~$0$, as with the following theorem of Hofer-Lizan-Sikorav \cite{HoferLizanSikorav}:
+Such results exist---they follow from the Riemann-Roch formula in certain fortunate situations---but their utility is typically limited to dimension~$4$ and genus~$0$.
+The following theorem of Hofer-Lizan-Sikorav \cite{HoferLizanSikorav} is closely related to the question of local foliations discussed in \S\ref{sec:foliations}.

 \begin{thm} If $\dim M = 4$ and $J$ is any almost complex structure on~$M$, then every immersed $J$-holomorphic curve $u \in \mM_g^A(M,J)$ with $\ind(u) > 2g-2$ is Fredholm regular. \end{thm}

 The moduli space $\mM_g^A(M,J)$ is not generally compact, but if $M$ is closed and $J$ is compatible with a symplectic form $\omega$, then it has a natural \emph{compactification}.
 The \defin{energy} of a curve $u \in \mM_g(M,J)$ can be defined as